CompEpigen/wf_WGS/README.md

 # wf_WGS
-Nextflow workflow to process WGS data and identify somatic CNAs and SVs, with or without matched normals, starting from aligned .bam files.
+Nextflow workflow to process whole genome sequencing (WGS) data, starting from aligned .bam files.
 In order to run it, two files have to be filled in:
 - `samplesheet.csv`: must contain at least 2 columns: sample (sample name) and bam (path to the bam file).
 Optionally, one can also provide sex (M for male or F for female, default is F if not provided), ploidy (default: 2; only used if CNAs are called with Control-FREEC), bam_control (path to the control bam, in which case only somatic variants will be reported), and bam_RNA (for allele-specific expression).
 - `nextflow.config`: see "Configuration" below.

 The pipeline can then be run with: `./run_WGS.sh nextflow.config` (the script run_WGS.sh might have to be adapted depending on your computing environment).

-The pipeline will automatically detected the required data files.
-If this fails, you can manually the data files from https://drive.google.com/drive/folders/104TKSc-yaJ2VhO47wcaBr4QKF2tjm_Ug?usp=drive_link and put them in a `data` subdirectory of your project.
+The pipeline will automatically download the required data files.
+If this fails, you can manually download the data files from https://drive.google.com/drive/folders/104TKSc-yaJ2VhO47wcaBr4QKF2tjm_Ug?usp=drive_link and put them in a `data` subdirectory of your project.

 # Subworkflows
 Different subworkflows can be run depending on what is specified in the configuration file.

 ## CNA and SVs
-Two workflows can call copy number alterations (CNAs) and structural variants (SVs), either with only a tumor bam file, or matched tumor + normal bams.
+Two workflows can call copy number alterations (CNAs) and structural variants (SVs), either with only a tumor bam file, or with matched tumor + normal bams.

 Two alternative workflows are provided:
 - [manta](https://github.com/Illumina/manta) + [ControlFreec](https://boevalab.inf.ethz.ch/FREEC/).
 This will be run if `run_manta_freec=true` is specified in the config file.